 For your safety and the river environment’s protection, observe these regulations on both sides of the river and on private land along the Rio Grande Wild and Scenic River:

-Backcountry Use Permit Required: Any river user must obtain a National Park Service backcountry use permit before watercraft is placed or operated on the Rio Grande within Big Bend National Park and for overnight trips on the Rio Grande Wild and Scenic River downstream from the park.
+Backcountry Use Permit Required: Any river user must obtain a National Park Service backcountry use permit before watercraft is placed or operated on the Rio Grande within Big Bend National Park and for trips on the Rio Grande Wild and Scenic River downstream from the park.
 River Permits are available at Panther Junction and Chisos Basin Visitor Centers up to 7 days in advance of your trip.

 The following gear is required for river trips: